elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

 search: false
 ---

+Lately, most of the projects I am working on requires me to answer the
-Customers connect to contact center of a bank for a variety of reasons.
-One of the main contact reasons involves reporting a suspicious transaction.
+question: "Why do customers call the contact center?".
+A customer may contact to the customer service of a bank  for various reasons.
+One of the main reason is to report a suspicious transaction.
 Suppose that you are trying to predict the probability of a call to be associated with a suspicious transaction.
-A naive approach may be to use the ratio of calls reporting a suspicious transaction in a certain time period.
-However, this may not be a good predictor especially when small number of calls are considered.
-Ratio of suspicious call depends on the time of the day and the day of the week.
-There may be a few suspicious transaction related calls during midnight.
-In that case, does it mean that the possibility of a customer to report a suspicious transaction is close to 0?
+A naive approach may be to use the ratio of calls reporting a suspicious transaction.
+However, this may not be a good predictor since a call may include a mixture of topics.
-On the other hand, more calls may be expected during day time - increasing the possibility.
 Using the prior expectations based on the past data, the best way to predict the proportions and probabilities is with Beta distribution.

 > Beta distribution is used to predict proportions and probabilities!